Linnich

 Linnich (/de/) is a town in the district of Düren in the state of North Rhine-Westphalia, Germany.
-It is located on the River Rur (Roer river), approx. 10 km north-west of Jülich.
+It is located on the Roer (Rur).

 Economy

-Linnich is the home of SIG Combibloc, the specialist for aseptic carton packaging.

-On the same Industrial site Gascogne Laminates Germany is producing laminates packaging for the pharmaceutical industry.
+There is an SIG subdivisional company in Rurstraße 58, 52441 Linnich, Germany.
+The head of service is Erich Kremp.

-Town twinnings
+Town twinning

 Since 1974, Linnich is twinned with the French town of Lesquin in the Nord département.